 This is my suggestion for Tips & Tricks.

-proprietory brand of findant such as 'Fondabee' which comes in seperate kilo bags, why not simply do the following:-
+of fondant such as 'Fondabee' which comes in separate kilo bags, why not simply do the following:-

 By adopting this method a normally sticky job can be reduced to an acceptable level.

-IF YOU TRY THIS THEN LEAVE A COMMENT USING THE MESSSAGE SECTION ON PAGE 1.
+IF YOU TRY THIS THEN LEAVE A COMMENT USING THE 'COMMENT' SECTIONS